nf-core/website/markdown/governance.md

 ## Governance

-nf-core is committed to building an open, inclusive, productive and open-source community focused on collecting a curated set of analysis pipelines built using Nextflow.
+nf-core is committed to being an open, inclusive, productive and open-source community.
+Anyone with an interest in the project can join the community and contribute to the project.
 All community members must comply with the Code of Conduct (CoC) at all times.
-Anyone with an interest in the project can join the community and contribute.

 To help manage the project, nf-core has teams that are made up of community members that oversee core activities.
-This page describes the structure of the nf-core community, including how governance teams are elected, their responsibilities, and how decisions are made.

 <div class="mermaid">
 flowchart BT